The most waterproof in the range: 5,000 Schmerbers, taped seams and sleeves.

 Built into the product.

 We measure a fabric's resistance to water pressure, expressed in terms of the height of a water column in mm (based on the ISO 811 standard).
-The higher the pressure, the more waterproof the fabric.
-A component with a 2000 mm waterproof rating is therefore resistant to the pressure exerted by a 2000 mm column of water (which roughly corresponds to a 2-hour downpour).
+The higher the water pressure, the more waterproof the fabric.
+Components with a 5,000 mm rating can withstand the pressure of a 5,000 mm column of water (which is equivalent to a storm lasting 3 hours).

 Waterproofing of the garment

-Technologies: this garment passed a shower test under 100 L/m²/h of water for 3 hours.
-This test reproduces the conditions of a violent storm in the mountains.
+Technologies: this garment has been validated in a shower test under 30 cm rain for 3 hours.
+This test reproduces the average conditions of a mountain storm.